 "Yeah, who is he?" she said.

-I'd made a blunder with the introduction, I realized, but we're not always perfectly eloquent, are we?
-Still, it's always best to at least get the ball over the net, as my French tutor is fond of saying.
+I'd made a blunder with the introduction, I realized, but who among us is always perfectly eloquent, right?
+Still, one should always strive to at least get the ball over the net, as my French tutor is fond of saying.
 I tried to recover.

-"You see, Niles asked for a double short, no-foam, low-fat latte but when the order was verbally passed on to the person who would actually make the drink, it was described as a double short, no-fat, low-foam latte."
+"You see, Niles asked for a double short, no-foam, low-fat latte, but when the order was verbally passed on to the person who would actually make the drink, it was described as a double short, no-fat, low-foam latte."

 Her face took on a sort of pained expression.
-The eyebrows were wedged together and the nose was scrunched.
+The eyebrows were wedged together, and the nose was scrunched.
 I didn't feel good about it at all.
 Obviously, I'd lobbed the ball straight into the net again.

-"You see, the no-foam, low-fat part of the order had become no-fat, low-foam," I said hoping to clear up the confusion.
+"You see, the no-foam, low-fat part of the order had become no-fat, low-foam," I said, hoping to clear up the confusion.

 "She glanced at the barista behind the muffin display with an expression that seemed to say, 'Please help me.'

 "Oh, well," I said, "never mind.
-An on-location situation."
+It's an on-location situation."
 But my retraction didn't seem to help her feel any better about it.
-I'm certain she was thinking how nice it would be to have a magic wand in her pocket.
+I'm certain she was thinking how comforting it would be to have a vial of pepper spray in her pocket.

 I decided to try a different tack completely.
 "I've always wondered about that order," I said, "just what is a double short latte anyway?"

-She shook her head, "I don't know," she said.
+She shook her head, "I don't know," she said, her concern growing deeper.
 "What can I get for you?"

-In my Fierce Qigong classes, I encourage students to embrace the adage that a person should always know his limits and acknowledge when it's time to cut his losses and run for it.
+Now, I encourage my qigong students to embrace the spirit of that old adage that a person should always know their limits and acknowledge when it's time to cut their losses and run for it.

 "Oh, I'll just have a double cappuccino to go," I said.

 The double capp was just what the doctor prescribed and was an excellent morning pick-me-up for the drive back home.
-When I finished it, I drove back to the cafe to get another for Ms. Wonder because, due to the double-short imbroglio, I'd completely forgotten to get hers.